Particular/docs.particular.net/samples/sqltransport/store-and-forward/sample.md

 snippet:SenderConfiguration

-The Sender registers two custom behaviors, one for the send pipeline and the other for the receive pipeline.
+The Sender registers two custom behaviors, one for the send pipeline and one for the receive pipeline.

 #### Send pipeline